smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

-A single plot can be fitted by a model function convolved with the selected IRF by right-clicking on its legend (or close to it in the graph) and selecting ``Nonlinear Least Square Fit:IRF o N-Exp``.
+A single plot can be fitted by a model function convolved with the selected IRF by right-clicking on its legend (or close to it in the graph) and selecting ``NLSF:IRF o N-Exp``.
 The options specifying the type of fit and the constraints used are defined in the :ref:`alligator-settings-fluorescence-decay-fit-options` and :ref:`alligator-settings-fluorescence-decay-fit-parameters` panels respectively.

 Several fit options, discussed below, are available in the :ref:`alligator-settings-fluorescence-decay-fit-options` panel: